-- Move the FSC to the full FORWARD speed position. - 2.
-Raise the body.
+- 1. Move the FSC to the full FORWARD speed position. - Raise the body.
 The maximum speed tracking adjustment set screw in both transmission control arms should not be contacting the limit stud on the transaxle.
 If they are, back the set screws out until they do not touch.
+See the Maximum Speed Tracking Adjustment illustration for location of set screw.